-I will be receiving my GCSE grades in summer 2021 and I am thinking about applying to Oxford in the future.
+I have received my GCSE grades in summer 2021 and I am thinking about applying to Oxford in the future.
 What if I am unhappy with the GCSE grades I receive, will this affect the competitiveness of my application?

 If you have taken GCSEs, then they will be considered as part of your application.
 However, they are just one aspect that we look at.
 Tutors will also consider your achieved or predicted grades at A-level (or other equivalent qualifications), your UCAS personal statement, academic reference and any written work or results from written tests required for your course.
 If your application is shortlisted, your performance at interview will also be taken into account.